sramteke171/js-events/readme.md

 application.

-We've learned HTML and CSS, the tools we need to built out the interface; we've also learned JavaScript, the programming language we can use to built programs;
+We've learned HTML and CSS, the tools we need to built out the interface; we've also learned JavaScript, the programming language we can use to build programs;
 now, we need to bring the two together and build interfaces (using HTML and CSS) with functionality our users can leverage (using JavaScript).

-The **DOM** not only lets us manipulate the document (or webpage) using JavaScript, but also gives us the ability to write JavaScript that responds to interactions with the page.
+The **DOM** not only lets us manipulate the document (or webpage) using JavaScript, but also gives us the ability to write JavaScript that responds to interactions within the page.
 These interactions are communicated as **events**.

 We can **listen** for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.